BHASKAR0111/YouTube-Sentiment-Analysis/README.md

-****youtube-sentiment-analysis
+**#  YouTube Comment Sentiment Analysis

-Analyze sentiment of YouTube comments using NLP
+Analyze sentiment of YouTube comments using NLP, TextBlob, and visualizations.
-#  YouTube Comment Sentiment Analysis
 **
-**This project performs **Sentiment Analysis on YouTube video comments** using the **YouTube Data API** and **Natural Language Processing**.
-It fetches comments automatically, cleans them, analyzes sentiment using `TextBlob`, and visualizes the results with charts and word clouds.
+This project performs **Sentiment Analysis on YouTube video comments** using the **YouTube Data API** and **Natural Language Processing**.
+It fetches comments automatically, cleans them, analyzes sentiment using TextBlob, and visualizes the results using bar chart, pie chart, and word cloud.

 ---

-##  Tools & Libraries
+## Tools & Libraries Used

 - Python
 - Jupyter Notebook